About The Flight School at Colorado Springs

 Chief Flight Instructor

-The founder of The Flight School at Colorado Springs, Chauncey instructs with primary, instrument, commercial, CFI students and beyond.
+Chauncey instructs with primary, instrument, commercial, CFI students and beyond.
 He specializes in accelerated and career-oriented training.
+He enjoys playing with Obi and inventing bios for flight instructors who don’t provide them in time.

 The Flight School at Colorado Springs - Shellby Benefield